o let’s fire up the wayback machine and set it to late May–early June 2007, shall we?

 And I was mildly surprised to discover that one of the several days attributed to the Feast of Janus is January 9, the very day that Rowling had assigned for Snape’s birthday.

 Janus, the two-faced god of the Romans, is the patron God of openings, of gateways, the Lord of endings and beginnings, he whose favor must be petitioned for an auspicious start (and end) of all enterprises.
 I am astonished that the fans have not made more of that information.
-But they seem by and large to have cast their eyes across the Mediterranean and are determinedly squinting at the Anubis archetype.
+But they seem by and large to be determined to romanticize the character and have cast their eyes across the Mediterranean, squinting hopefully at the Anubis archetype.

 And, downstream of HBP the fact that Snape was not boring, nor was he irrelevant, had finally even penetrated the skulls of that brigade of fans who had spent the past 5 years sniffily informing us all that the growing attention paid to Snape was far in excess of the requirements, because he was “only a secondary character” and that the story was all about the kids.
 That particular faction now had a nice helping of fricassee of crow to put themselves outside of.

 And, for the record: the story was never about “the kids”.

 The story was about Harry.
 Ron and Hermione are not Harry.